 Please see the Careers and Transitioning section of the website for further information.

-Yes, there is both a Primary (Prep-Year 6) and Secondary (Year 7-12) school uniform and the wearing of the uniform is strictly enforced.
+Yes, there is both a Primary (Years F-6) and Secondary (Year 7-12) school uniform and the wearing of the uniform is strictly enforced.

 There is a strong belief that the wearing of school uniform encourages a school identity, promotes a sense of pride in the school and promotes an ethos of equality.